iotaledger/tangle.js/libs/anchors/README.md

 The main purpose is to be able to anchor messages to the IOTA Tangle so that their sequentiality, integrity, authenticity and immutability is preserved.
 Different applications can benefit from this feature.
 One of the applications (implemented by the [ld-proofs](../ld-proofs) library) is the generation of Linked Data Proofs for JSON(-LD) documents.

-You can imagine an Anchoring Channel as a (public) port's dock where different ships can be anchored and where an anchorage is always available.
+You can imagine an Anchoring Channel as a (public or private) port's dock where different ships can be anchored and where an anchorage is always available.
 The library allows anchoring a new arriving ship, and once it is anchored, such ship itself turns into the next anchorage.
 Actually, when you anchor a new ship, you anchor it both to the dock and to another ship, which is also playing the anchorage role.

-An Anchoring Channel is just an IOTA Streams (Single Branch) Channel configured in **Single Publisher** mode.
+An Anchoring Channel is just an IOTA Streams (*Single Branch*) Channel configured in **Single Publisher** mode.
 The publisher is usually both the Author and **the only** Subscriber of the Channel.
 The channel can contain as many anchorages as needed but **each anchorage can only anchor one message**.
-The first anchorage is the announce message of such an IOTA Streams Channel.
+In public channels the first anchorage is the announce message the underlying IOTA Streams Channel.
+In encrypted channels the first anchorage is a keyLoad message anchored to the channel's announce message.

 Anchorages are identified by an ID (the ID of a message).

 After anchoring a message, such anchored message turns itself into the next anchorage available.

-The entities anchoring the messages (the ship owners, metaphorically speaking) are authenticated by means of EdDSA (Ed25519).
+Following the IOTA Streams' signed packet scheme, all the messages anchored are authenticated by means of EdDSA (Ed25519).

 ## Installation